jxmot/sonoff_mini_diy-server_client/README.md

 #### Client Display

 The client will display one of three states: On, Off, or Standby.
 The *standby* is seen when the client is waiting for the application server to respond.
+The ON and OFF display also has the Mini's WifI received signal strength.

 <p align="center">
   <img src="./mdimg/client_OFF-500x665.png" width="20%"; alt="OFF Screen" txt="OFF Screen"/>
   <img src="./mdimg/client_ON-500x665.png" width="20%"; alt="ON Screen" txt="ON Screen"/>
   <img src="./mdimg/client_WAIT-500x665.png" width="20%"; alt="WAIT Screen" txt="WAIT Screen"/>
 </p>

 ## Project To Do